GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 #Security Considerations

-\[ TBD: these 3 are just the first few most obvious issues, with just
-    sketches of the problem.
-Explain better, and look for trickier issues. \]
+##Use of AMT

+This document defines a mechanism that enables a more widespread and automated use of AMT, even without access to a multicast backbone.
+Operators of networks and applications that include a DRIAD-capable AMT gateway are advised to carefully consider the security considerations in Section 6 of {{RFC7450}}.

+AMT gateway operators also are encouraged to implement the opportunistic use of IPSec {{RFC4301}} when IPSECKEY records {{RFC4025}} are available to secure traffic from AMT relays, or when a trust relationship with the AMT relays can be otherwise secured.

 ##Record-spoofing

+The AMTRELAY resource record contains information that SHOULD be communicated to the DNS client without being modified.
+The method used to ensure the result was unmodified is up to the client.

+There must be a trust relationship between the end consumer of this resource record and the DNS server.
+This relationship may be end-to-end DNSSEC validation, a TSIG {{RFC2845}} or SIG(0) {{RFC2931}} channel to another secure source, a secure local channel on the host, DNS over TLS {{RFC7858}} or HTTPS {{RFC8484}}, or some other secure mechanism.

-If AMT is used to ingest multicast traffic, providing a false AMTRELAY record to a gateway using it for discovery can result in Denial of Service, or artificial multicast traffic from a source under an attacker's control.
+If an AMT gateway accepts a maliciously crafted AMTRELAY record, the result could be a Denial of Service, or receivers processing multicast traffic from a source under the attacker's control.

-Therefore, it is important to ensure that the AMTRELAY record is authentic, with DNSSEC {{RFC4033}} or other operational safeguards that can provide assurance of the authenticity of the record contents.

-##Local Override

-The local relays, while important for overall network performance, can't be secured by DNSSEC.

 ##Congestion

 Multicast traffic, particularly interdomain multicast traffic, carries some congestion risks, as described in Section 4 of {{RFC8085}}.

-Network operators are advised to take precautions including monitoring of application traffic behavior, traffic authentication, and rate-limiting of multicast traffic, in order to ensure network health.
+Application implementors and network operators that use DRIAD-capable AMT gateways are advised to take precautions including monitoring of application traffic behavior, traffic authentication at ingest, rate-limiting of multicast traffic, and the use of circuit-breaker techniques such as those described in Section 3.1.10 of {{RFC8085}} and similar protections at the network level, in order to ensure network health in the event of misconfiguration, poorly written applications that don't follow UDP congestion control principles, or deliberate attack.

 #Acknowledgements